xhoenner/TasDestinations/README.md

 Feel free to contribute to this project by dropping me a line!

 ## To do list
-	1. Use own photos whenever possible, see Photo attribute in XLSX file that don't start with a drive.google.com URL
-	2. Add URLs for more resources at the bottom of the map and statement to assume no responsibility, at your own risk, and that the site is updated infrequently
+	1. Add URLs for more resources at the bottom of the map and statement to assume no responsibility, at your own risk, and that the site is updated infrequently
-	3. Review content, incl. prices?
+	2. Review content, incl. prices?
 Or just say prices as of 2022?
-	4. Ability to filter by activity!
+	3. Ability to filter by activity!